 Enticing a Minor

 Enticing a minor is another sex crime against minors in Connecticut.
 This crime is governed by Connecticut General Statute § 53a-90a.
 In this section of our website, we have a page dedicated to this crime.
-Find out more about the statute, how the crime is defined, penalties for the crime, and how to protect yourself by checking out the page.
+Find out more about the statute, how the crime is defined, penalties for the crime, and how to protect yourself by checking out this page.

 Soliciting a Minor

 Finally, in this section of our website, we outline the crime of soliciting a minor.
 Solicitation of a minor is a common online solicitation issue.
 Even if you never met up with a minor, or even if you never sent pictures through email or text, you can still face charges for the online version of this crime.
-You can learn more of soliciting a minor on this page.
+You can learn more about soliciting a minor on this page.